 In December 2020 we announced the appointment of Gert Jan van Noortwijk, a seasoned agribusiness executive with over 30 years of global supply chain experience, to the Organto Board of Directors.
-Mr. van Noortwijk brings extensive strategic global agribusiness and supply chain expertise to Organto with deep expertise in raw material procurement, product handling, logistics, currency and commodity hedging, and business development - all key activities for Organto as we continue to build out our global organic fruit and vegetable platform.
-During his career, Mr. van Noortwijk has served in progressively responsible leadership roles with a number of agribusinesses, including Continental Grain, Groupe Soufflet, Allgrain and Agribrokers International, responsible for the sourcing, supply and commercialization of a wide variety of globally sourced food products.
+Mr. van Noortwijk brings extensive strategic global agribusiness and supply chain expertise to Organto with deep expertise in raw material procurement, product handling, logistics, currency and commodity hedging, and business development.
+During his career, Mr. van Noortwijk served in progressively responsible leadership roles with a number of agribusinesses, including Continental Grain, Groupe Soufflet, Allgrain and Agribrokers International, responsible for the sourcing, supply and commercialization of a wide variety of globally sourced food products.
 Mr. van Noortwijk has served on a number of industry associations over his career, including as president of the international Grains and Feed Trade Association, and he also has extensive board-level experience as he continues to serve on the boards of a number of privately held agribusiness organizations.
 Mr. van Noortwijk is fluent in Dutch, English, French and German and resides in the Netherlands.

 In September 2020 we made a number of changes to our leadership team.
-Steve Bromley, who has served as Interim Chief Executive Officer (CEO) since April, 2018, assumed the role of Co-CEO in addition to his continuing service as Chair of the Board of Directors of Organto, a role he has held since October, 2017.
+Steve Bromley, who had served as Interim Chief Executive Officer (CEO) since April, 2018, assumed the role of Co-CEO in addition to his continuing service as Chair of the Board of Directors of Organto, a role he has held since October, 2017.
 Mr. Bromley has over 35 years of foods industry experience with a focus on integrated natural and organic foods businesses.
 Rients van der Wal, Organto's Chief Operating Officer at the time, assumed the role of Co-CEO, in addition to his role as CEO of Organto Europe BV, a role he held since April, 2018.
-Mr. van der Wal is based in Breda, the Netherlands, and has extensive global organic fruits and vegetable supply chain and go-to-market experience and has played a leading role as Organto's business has been repositioned from an asset-heavy, single-revenue-stream business model to an asset-light, multi revenue stream business, now well positioned for continued growth having realized nine consecutive quarters of record revenue and gross profit growth versus the same quarter in the prior year.
+Mr. van der Wal is based in Breda, the Netherlands, and has extensive global organic fruits and vegetable supply chain and go-to-market experience.
 Ralf Langner assumed the role of Chief Financial Officer and Corporate Secretary.
 Mr. Langner is a CPA, CGA, based in Vancouver, B.C., who has served as Organto's Interim Corporate Secretary since January, 2018.
 Peter Thibaudier transitioned to Chief Financial Officer for Organto Europe BV, based in Breda, the Netherlands.
-Mr. Thibaudier had served as Organto's Chief Financial Officer prior to this transition.
-Mr. Thibaudier brings extensive experience in financial reporting and analysis to this role, including an in-depth understanding of the Company's operations.
-He is responsible for all aspects of operational reporting and business control, working closely with Organto's global operating team to drive accurate and timely management information.

 In September 2020 we announced the appointment of Joost Verrest, a seasoned executive with over 20 years of experience in developing impactful and sustainable businesses, to the Organto Board of Directors.
 Mr. Verrest brings extensive strategic global fruits and vegetables and consumer packaged goods experience to Organto, from both a supply chain and go-to-market perspective.
-During his career, he served as chief executive officer of Total Produce Direct BV, where he restructured its European exotic fruits and vegetables division from an internally focused trading company to a growing retail company with value-added branded product offerings.
+During his career, he served as Chief Executive Officer of Total Produce Direct BV, where he restructured its European exotic fruits and vegetables division from an internally focused trading company to a growing retail company with value-added branded product offerings.
 He was also responsible for the European fresh fruit division of Chiquita Brands where he led the transformation of the European trading division to a consumer-driven Chiquita branded business.
 In addition, he spent time with Green Protein BV, a company focused on utilizing vegetable by-products to enhance consumer goods with plant-based proteins in both Europe and North America, and with Sara Lee and Fromagerie Bel.
 Mr. Verrest is fluent in Dutch, English and French, resides in The Netherlands.